 - Try to make social connections with team members. (p.
 182)

 In addition, Watkins and Corry offer students a set of guiding principles that help them successfully complete online group work.
 We’ve summarized the key points for students below.
 If you don’t already have a set of group-work practices in place, consider how you can adapt these guidelines and apply them to your assignments:

-Before the Project Begins:
+Before the project begins:

-- Ensure that you have read all of the information the instructor has provided, and that you are clear on all aspects of the project (including due dates, deliverables, policies, and grading standards).
+- Ensure that you have read all of the information the instructor provided, and that you are clear on all aspects of the project (including due dates, deliverables, policies, and grading standards).